 Finally, Pinot Noir is earthy and light enough to match Morbier’s characteristics without being too overpowering.
 Its mushroom and forest floor elements mesh well with the bitter and nutty components of the cheese.

-Frequently Asked Questions About Wine and Cheese Pairings
+Frequently Asked Questions About The Best Wine and Cheese Pairings

 If you haven’t settled on which cheese you want for your charcuterie board yet, fret not.
 There are dozens of combinations available depending on what kind of wine you have on hand.
 Check out these frequently asked questions about wine and cheese pairings and our answers below: